 If you think that’s a lot to cram into one day, you are right, especially as we always find distractions along the way.
 Curiosity may have killed the cat but it sometimes leads to fascinating discoveries, not to mention photographs.

 The plan, insofar as there was a plan, was to visit St Paul’s Cathedral because the admission fee has been suspended for today.
 However, the first distraction occurred as we reached Holborn, in the shape of Staples Inn.
 The history of the Inns of Chancery and of Staple Inn in particular is long and complex, so is that of the present building.
-The best thing, I think, is to refer you to a site where this is set out concisely under the title The History of Staple Inn.
+Some information will be found here.

 We saw that the gate was open so, of course, we went into the courtyard for a look.
 First built in 1545-89, the structure has been refurbished or rebuilt several times, latterly as a result of wartime damage.
 Today it is a mixture of old and new but the frontage survives in its original form.